rage/java-programming/data/week1/5-variables.md

 Text variable: contains text
 Integer variable: 123
 Floating-point variable: 3.141592653
-Booolean: true
+Boolean: true

 </sample-output>

 Be aware that the printing of variables does not require quotation marks.
-If you would add those, the name of the variable (e.g., `text` for the first print statement) will be printed, instead of its content.
+If you added those, the name of the variable (e.g., `text` for the first print statement) will be printed, instead of its content.

 <programming-exercise name="Recipe">